Studio 1 Productions

 To see if you existing video meets this requirement, simply follow these steps:

-1. Start After Effects CS6
+1. Start After Effects CS6 or After Effects CC and CC 2014

 2. Select EDIT at the top of the screen and a drop down menu will appear.